aschultzen/master_thesis/README.md

 	rm /etc/dhcp/dhclient-exit-hooks.d/ntp
 	rm /var/lib/ntp/ntp.conf.dhcp

 NOTE: Don't fret if one of the files don't exist on the system.
 If they are gone, they are gone, and that's good.

+In order for NTP to deal with leap seconds gracefully, NIST has released a leap second file containing a table of both past and upcomming leap seconds.
+This file can be used by *ntpd* to apply the leap second locally at an appropriate time rather than having the clients noticing the error and correcting it when they detect it.
+Mirrors for this file can be found at NIST [NIST:Configuring NTP]: http://support.ntp.org/bin/view/Support/ConfiguringNTP#Section_6.14 though some of them where outdated when i tried to download it.

+NOTE: The name of the leap second file name is changed whenever it gets updated.
+Depending on how old this guide is when you read it, the filename used in the description below might be wrong.

+	sudo mkdir /var/ntp && cd /var/ntp
+	wget ftp://tycho.usno.navy.mil/pub/ntp/leap-seconds.3629577600

 Replace the contents of */etc/ntp.conf* with the following: